zeev-haydar/project-analisis-data-dicoding/README.md

 - Exploratory Data Analysis (EDA), which can be found in the provided Jupyter Notebook.
 - A dashboard built using the Streamlit framework.

+**NOTE: The Business Problem Statement can be found on the notebook**

 ------------------------------------------------------

 ## How to Run